SEEING BEYOND 20/20 - Waterloo Eye Institute (WEI)

 At the University of Waterloo's School of Optometry and Vision Science, our mission is to help people see.

-With a new, modernized clinic and an ambulatory surgical centre, students will gain rich experiences by working together with other health professionals committed to integrated patient care.
+With a new, modernized clinic, students will gain rich experiences by working together with other health professionals committed to integrated patient care.
 This inter-professional learning environment will give graduating students the skills that they need to lead their own collaborative and integrated practices as active professionals.

 The Waterloo Eye Institute will foster an environment where research that extends from cell to society will inform treatments and technologies can be immediately applied to advance health and vision care for patients – globally and right here in Canada.
 Using the eye as a window to the brain, the School will leverage its expertise in biomedical sciences, artificial intelligence and imaging to study and create treatments for vision, diabetes, macular degeneration, glaucoma, Alzheimer’s and Parkinson’s disease.